afontainec/chinchay-docs/docs/docs/hateoas.md

 };
 ```

-Lets look to the `get(values)` method.
+Let's look at the `get(values)` method.
 This method receives some _values_, in the previous example the `results`.
-For this it will create an array of all the defined links. if any links need to be compiled it will compiled and will use the values property to replace it.
+It will create an array of all the defined links.
+It will use the _values_ property to compile each link.

   * values: A javascript object.
-The keys/properties it have will be used to compile every uri.
-For instance, if the uri is `'/api/coffee/:id'` and the values is `{id: 1}`, the compiled uri will be `'api/coffee/1'`.
+The keys/properties it will use to compile every uri.
+For instance, if the uri is `'/api/coffee/:id'` and the _values_ is `{id: 1}`, the compiled uri will be `'api/coffee/1'`.
-  * return: The returned is an Array of javascript object.
-Each object have a `rel`, `href` and `type` property.
-The rel provides a human-readable value for undestanding what is, `href` the link to the resource and the `type` is the http verb for the link.
+  * return: An array of javascript objects, where each object has a `rel`, `href` and `type` property.
+The rel provides a human-readable value for understanding what is, `href` the link to the resource and the `type` is the http verb for the link.

 Take a look at the find function to check out how the HATEOAS is added when the results is an array: